 With over 20 years of service at General Mills in a variety of senior leadership roles across several business categories, including as its current Chairman and Chief Executive Officer, Mr. Harmening brings to our Board experience as a seasoned executive with strong business acumen and experience implementing the strategic direction for a publicly traded company with extensive distribution channels and supply chain operations.
-Furthermore, he brings experience in driving growth through customer-valued products and acquisitions.
+Furthermore, he brings experience in driving growth through customer-valued products and acquisitions and advancing diversity, equity and inclusion matters.
 In addition, he has significant experience managing operations around the world, including having lived in Europe for six years during his tenure at General Mills.